guiwitz/microfilm/_sources/README.md

 ```
 conda env create -f environment.yml
 ```

-## Simple example
+## Simple plot

-It is very easy to create a ready-to-use plot of a multi-channel image dataset.
-In the following code snippet, we load a Numpy array, reshape it (input should by CTXY) and generate the figure below in a single line:
+It is straightforward to create a ready-to-use plot of a multi-channel image dataset.
+In the following code snippet, we load a Numpy array of a multi-channel time-lapse dataset with shape ```CTXY``` (three channels).
+The figure below showing the time-point ```t=10``` is generated in a single command with a few options and saved as a png:

 ```python
 import numpy as np